shreekumar3d/indiafoss-video/mastering/devrooms/README.md

 Each devroom directory also has scripts that show how the videos tracks were aligned, and denoised.
 Read on for how.

+I also made a script to render all devroom videos just for fund, and to see how long it takes

+    $ time sh render-all-if25-devroom.sh 2>&1 | tee log-render-all
+    real    282m25.190s
+    user    3953m18.265s
+    sys     113m26.113s

+Takes less than 5 hrs on my 16 core AMD Ryzen 7950X based desktop.
+That's a multithreading speedup of 14x.

 ## Source Videos

 UNCUT videos from the camera.
 These cover the speaker, but aren't good for slides.